sonu-gupta/tosdr-terms-of-service-corpus/README.md

 This corpus is based on data from the Terms of Service; Didn't Read (TOS;DR) project, which is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) license.
 As such, this corpus is also released under the CC BY-SA 3.0 license.
 You are free to use, distribute, and modify this dataset for any purpose, as long as you give appropriate credit to the original creator (i.e., TOS;DR) and share any modifications you make to the corpus under the same license.

 ## Things in Progress
 I am continuously updating and improving this corpus.
 Currently, I am working on removing the non-TOS documents from the corpus.
 I am also exploring the use of machine learning and natural language processing techniques to further analyze and extract insights from this corpus.

+I am working on a new corpus that would contain TOS documents that are not included in this corpus.

 If you are interested in contributing to this project, please feel free to submit a pull request or reach out to us directly.
 I welcome any and all contributions and feedback.
 <!-- For more information, please see the [license file](./LICENSE.md). -->